 - Power Punch II was originally going to be a direct sequel to Punch-Out!! titled Mike Tyson's Intergalactic Power Punch, but it was so bad that Nintendo refused to publish it, and Beam Software had to change the title and give it to a different publisher.
 Why they decided to give a numeral "II" is anyone's guess.

 - The story of Shenmue was planned out in roughly 16 chapters.
 The original game was just Chapter 1 (Yokozuka), while Shenmue II consists of Chapters 3 through 5 (Hong Kong, Kowloon and Guilin).
-Chapter 2 occurs off-screen between the events of the two games (during Ryo's cruise trip from Yokozuka to Hong Kong), while the remaining chapters were planned for future titles that were never produced due to the poor sales of the series.
+Chapter 2 occurs off-screen between the events of the two games (during Ryo's cruise trip from Yokozuka to Hong Kong).
+The upcoming Kickstarter-funded Shenmue III plans to cover the subsequent chapters.

 - The TurboGrafx 16 pinball game, Time Cruise, was actually Time Cruise II in Japan.
 However, the original Time Cruise was a real game that never actually released.
 The game's publisher, Face, decided to skip the original and release only the sequel.